 - Academic Integrity: Any work submitted in this program is expected to be your own.
 Any attempt to present anyone else's work as your own will be considered plagiarism, which is a form of academic misconduct.
 Proper quotation/citation and references are required.
-For more clarification on plagiarism and other forms of academic dishonesty, please see Drexel's Student Code of Conduct (http://drexel.edu/studentlife/community\standards/code-of-conduct/) and the Academic Integrity Policy (http://drexel.edu/provost/policies/academic-integrity/).
+For more clarification on plagiarism and other forms of academic dishonesty, please see Drexel's Student Code of Conduct and the Academic Integrity Policy.
 Cases of suspected plagiarism will be reported to Drexel's Office of Student Conduct.
 Always check with your course instructor if you are not sure about the proper use of quotations, citations or references. - Professional Conduct: In addition to academic integrity, MS in Communication students must also demonstrate behavior and communication skills that are consistent with professional standards.
 The basic elements of professional behavior include tact; sensitivity to the needs and interests of students, staff, faculty and campus visitors, such as for example guest speakers; good judgment; and attention to professional responsibilities.
 Master's in Communication students have the responsibility to treat university faculty, staff, students and visitors respectfully and professionally.
 Students should contact the Director of the MS in Communication program if they have questions about the specific expectations of this graduate program. - Professional Communication Skills: The following represents the principal elements of professional communication, which apply to spoken and written communication in between students, instructors, staff members and visitors to campus and in classrooms (e.g. guest speakers).
 This includes, but is not limited to classroom conversations, email exchanges, online discussion boards, etc. - Be polite and respectful. - Be sensitive to cultural, religious, political and sexual orientation differences.
 Be respectful when opinions differ from your own; you can disagree but do it politely and professionally. - o Address faculty, staff and guests by their appropriate or requested name. - Address emails to faculty members, staff, administration, and fellow students with an appropriate greeting and an appropriate salutation.
-Emails are professional pieces of correspondence, and informal greetings and/or language is not appropriate. - $\circ$ $\:$ Use capital letters sparingly.
+Emails are professional pieces of correspondence, and informal greetings and/or language is not appropriate. - Use capital letters sparingly.
 THEY APPEAR AS IF YOU ARE SHOUTING. - Review emails before sending them.
 Check for grammar, spelling, punctuation and tone.
 Remember that messages can be misperceived in many ways. - Writing Expectations: Professional writing standards are expected on all written communication (including emails) and course work.
 These include proper formatting, correct grammar, spelling, punctuation, and careful proofreading.
-If you feel your writing skills would benefit from some additional help, consider scheduling an appointment with a member of Drexel's Writing Center (they offer online appointments, visit http://drexel.edu/coas/academics/departments-centers/english-philosophy/university-writing-program/drexel-writing-center/).
+If you feel your writing skills would benefit from some additional help, consider scheduling an appointment with a member of Drexel's Writing Center (they offer online appointments).
 Of course, also don't hesitate to talk to your faculty.